codefeasto/XSSScanner/README.md

-A very barebone/lightweight XSS Scanner that I created in late 2022.
+A very barebone/lightweight XSS Scanner that I created in late 2022 (10th grade).

 It features:
 - endpoint crawling